 Experience: Mr. Davidsen has been CFO of Atlantic Airways since January 2005.
 Mr. Davidsen has been involved with Atlantic Airways since it commenced operations in 1987/88.
 Financial manager since 1988 and deputy for the CEO since June 1993.
-Mr. Davidsen is also CEO of Duty Free P/F

-Other board duties: Duty Free P/F
+Other board duties: P/F Hotel Atlantic

-Education: Mr. Davidsen is educated from Business School in Tórshavn.
+Education: Mr. Davidsen is educated from Business School in Tórshavn